vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

 - `packet_handler()` – Call back function that will parses and displays the contents of each captured packet.
 - `bailout()` – Function called when the program is terminated to display the packet capture statistics.

-The packet sniffer supports the following program options
+The packet sniffer supports the following program options:

 - `-i` specifies the network interface to use for packet capture, by default libpcap looks one up.
 - `-n` specifies the total number of packets to capture, by default packets are captured indefinitely.